About Dry Eye

 Dry eye syndrome is caused by either insufficient tears or poor-quality tears, which in turn can be caused by medical conditions, medications, or environmental factors.
-At Solomon Eye Physicians and Surgeons, we are proud to provide the latest and most advanced treatment methods for our Greenbelt and Bowie, MD area dry eye syndrome patients.
+At Solomon Eye Physicians & Surgeons, we are proud to provide the latest and most advanced treatment methods for our Greenbelt and Bowie, MD area dry eye syndrome patients.
 Contact us today to schedule an appointment with a dry eye specialist.

 The symptoms of dry eyes are varied, and the list below is by no means exhaustive; however, patients that suffer from dry eyes usually experience a number of the following symptoms:

 - Sandy/gritty sensation

 Dry eye syndrome may also cause light sensitivity, as well as heavy or achy/sore eyes.
 Some patients may also have reduced night vision.

 The causes of dry eye syndrome, often referred to as keratitis sicca or keratoconjunctivitis sicca, are insufficient tear production or poor-quality tears.

 There are three main components of human tears.
 Most human tears are produced by the lacrimal gland.
 The oily component of tears is produced by the meibomian glands, and the third component, the goblet cells, keep all of the components mixed up.
 When one of the parts of this mixture becomes unbalanced, dry eye syndrome can occur.
 There are numerous reasons why these glands may not be doing their part: